Playing for 3D Human Recovery: Additional Experiments and Discussions

 \begin{IEEEbiography}[{ }]{Mingyuan Zhang} received a B.S. degree in computer science and engineering from Beihang University, China.
 He is currently pursuing a Ph.D. degree at MMLab@NTU, advised by Prof. Ziwei Liu.
 His research interests in computer vision include motion synthesis, 3D pose estimation, and scene understanding.
 He has published papers on top-tier conferences, including CVPR, ECCV, ICCV, ICLR, and AAAI. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Jiawei Ren} Jiawei Ren is a PhD student in Computer Science at MMLab@NTU, advised by Prof. Ziwei Liu.
 His research focuses on robust learning for 3D perception and generation.
 Previously, he was a full-time algorithm researcher at X-Lab@SenseTime Research where he was advised by Prof. Hongsheng Li.
 He obtained B.Eng. in Electrical and Electronic Engineering from Nanyang Technological University where he was advised by Prof. Lap-Pui Chau.
-He has published several papers on top-tier conferences including CVPR, ECCV, NeurIPS, ICML and AAAI.
+He has published several papers on top-tier conferences including CVPR, ECCV, NeurIPS, ICML, and AAAI.
 He is also the recipient of AISG fellowship. \end{IEEEbiography}

-\begin{IEEEbiography}[{ }]{Chen Wei} graduated from Nanyang Technological University.
-He was an algorithm research intern at S-Lab @ NTU in 2021 and continued part-time internship at SenseTime International Pte.
+\begin{IEEEbiography}[{ }]{Chen Wei} graduated from Nanyang Technological University with a bachelor's degree in Electric and Electronic Engineering.
+He was an algorithm research intern at S-Lab @ NTU in 2021 and joined SenseTime International Pte.
 Ltd in 2022.
-His work focuses on the generation of synthetic human data from game engines. \end{IEEEbiography}
+His work focuses on the generation of synthetic human data from game engines and the standardization of human-centric computer vision datasets.
+He has published several papers on top-tier conferences, including ICCV, NeurIPS, and CVPR. \end{IEEEbiography}

 \begin{IEEEbiography}[{ }]{Daxuan Ren} is a PhD student in Computer Science at NTU advised by Prof. Jianmin Zheng (NTU) and Prof. Jianfei Cai (Monash University).
-Prior to his Ph.D, he was a software engineer in Autodesk working on large-scale 3D Reconstruction Engine (Autodesk ReCap Photo) including SFM, MVS and Surface Reconstruction.
-His research interest includes 3D Computer Vision and Graphics.
-He has multiple papers published on top-tier conferences including ICCV, ECCV.
+Prior to his Ph.D, he was a software engineer in Autodesk working on large-scale 3D Reconstruction Engine (Autodesk ReCap Photo) including SFM, MVS, and Surface Reconstruction.
+His research interests include 3D Computer Vision and Graphics.
+He has multiple papers published at top-tier conferences including ICCV, and ECCV.

 \end{IEEEbiography}